eliot-akira/wasm-armv6l/readme.md

 ### Go

-Download the lastest version of Go for `armv6l`.
+Download the lastest version of Go (see [Releases](https://go.dev/dl/#stable)) for `armv6l`.
 This is what made it all possible, the fact that Go can run and build on this CPU architecture.

 ```sh
 cd ~/src